serpent-os/serpent-style/README.md

 the `dfmt` Dlang source code formatting tool.

-This is an attempt at enforcing a consistent source code style across projects and a preemptive attempt at avoiding code-style bikeshedding discussions.
+This is an attempt at enforcing a consistent source code style across projects and a preemptive attempt at avoiding serpent-style bikeshedding discussions.

 To learn more about EditorConfig, visit [https://editorconfig.org](https://editorconfig.org).